Skip to main content

 Mr. Martin Finucane

-The timeline for the projects are put together by EirGrid and ESB Networks so they are published in the generation capacity statements by both those bodies.
+The timelines for the projects are put together by EirGrid and ESB Networks so they are published in the generation capacity statements by both those bodies.
 The early works would be scheduled and have timelines in place.
 Some of the later projects strengthening towards the mid to end of the decade probably do not have firm dates.

 Mr. Finucane pointed towards the auction as a mechanism for driving down costs.
 Is the Department taking additional measures?
 Is it concerned about Ireland being an outlier in terms of the cost of renewables and are there specific initiatives it is taking to address that?